FreeClimbAPI/Node-2FA-How-To-Guide/README.md

 -   Expire the verification code after a set amount of time
 -   Verify the code

-## Tutorial
+## How-To Guide
-We offer a [Two-Factor Authentication (2FA) tutorial](https://docs.freeclimb.com/docs/two-factor-authentication-tutorial) for more detailed set-up instructions and explanation of how the code in this 2FA sample app works.
+We offer a [Two-Factor Authentication (2FA) how-to guide](https://docs.freeclimb.com/docs/two-factor-authentication-tutorial) for more detailed set-up instructions and explanation of how the code in this 2FA sample app works.

 ## Requirements